user202729/inkscape-scripting/README.md

 ## Note

-While any cell is running, Inkscape main window blocks input --- if you want to interact with the main window, or otherwise (e.g. launch a `inkscape --active-window --shell` shell), you need `break_extension_run` context manager.
+While any cell is running, Inkscape main window blocks input --- if you want to interact with the main window, or otherwise (e.g. launch a `inkscape --active-window --shell` shell), you need `pause_extension_run` context manager.

+Yet another way is to execute `set_connect_to_client(False)` temporarily.

 Refer to its source code for details how to use it.